belsabbagh/linear-regression-model/README.md

 ## Usage

-To use the model, simply import the model and create an instance of it.
-Then, call the fit method to train the model (or use fit_gd for gradient descent).
+To use the model, simply import the model and create an instance of it (or import the GradientDescent variant).
+Then, call the fit method to train the model.
 Finally, call the predict method to make predictions.

 ```python
 from linear_regression import LinearRegression